tsunami643/blog/_posts/2021-10-06-ti10-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** Nothing too special, just a full Peruvian squad put together pretty much right before the DPC started.
+**How did this roster happen?** Whoa, now. *Two* South American teams at TI?
+Hay talento, hay apoyo.
+This full Peruvian squad was put together pretty much right before the DPC started.
 Previously, MoOz had been beastcoast's coach/stand-in for most of 2020, but returned to full time play on TP.
 Also, yes, that is the Fear you're thinking of who's coaching.

 **How was their DPC year?** 800 Points

 * ***SA DPC S1** - 2nd, **ONE Esports Singapore Major** - 5-6th, **SA DPC S2** - 3rd, **WePlay Kyiv AniMajor** - Did not qualify*

 After May 16, 2021, Thunder Predator's TI invite fate was no longer in their own hands.
 They had quite a few points with their surprise top 6 finish at the Singapore Major, but it wasn't enough to guarantee no other team could leapfrog them in Kyiv.
-Thankfully, the Evil Genuises did TP a solid by assassinating NoPing, TNC, and Nigma uno a uno at the AniMajor.
+Enter the Evil Genuises who punched TP's ticket by assassinating NoPing, TNC, and Nigma uno a uno at the AniMajor.

 **What would success look like?** The Peruvian teams not having to commit country-on-country elimination in the bracket.